France tries to salvage failed StopCovid tracing app as cases surge

 When the pandemic was raging across Europe last spring, many politicians and health experts were optimistic that a new generation of tracing apps could eventually help keep COVID-19 at bay.
 France was one of the many countries to seize on this idea, but its controversial approach has failed to have an impact and is instead becoming a cautionary tale.

 In a report issued this week, a national committee charged with reviewing the nation’s COVID-19 response called for the government to reinvest in promoting the app, which has so far generated few notifications.
-In theory, someone who has the app installed on their smartphone will receive a notification if they have recently passed within a short distance of someone who reported a positive diagnosis via the same app.
+In theory, someone who has the app installed on their smartphone will receive a notification if they have recently crossed paths with someone who reported a positive diagnosis via the same app.

 So far, such notifications have been rare.
-The report noted that a mere 14 notifications had been sent in the first three weeks after the app was released, and by August 20 the number was only 72.
-As of earlier this week, the number was still less than 200, a number the report dubbed “pathetic.”
+The report noted that a mere 14 notifications had been sent in the first three weeks after the app was released, and by August 20 that number was only 72.
+As of earlier this week, notifications were still under 200, a figure the report dubbed “pathetic.”

-The app has seen only about 2.4 million downloads among a population of 67 million.
+The app has only seen about 2.4 million downloads among a population of 67 million.
 Even worse, the report estimates that around 700,000 users uninstalled it and many of those who install the app never activate it.

 The reports rebuked the government for failing to do enough to encourage users to download and activate the app.
 The committee “questions the consistency of the policy pursued and calls for the government to be consistent,” the report says.
 “A first step would be to launch an information campaign on the StopCovid application.”

-Renewed conversation about the StopCovid app comes as the country is experiencing daily case rates that exceed the rates seen last spring, when the country went into lockdown for two months.
+Renewed conversation about the StopCovid app comes as the country experiences daily case rates that exceed those seen last spring, when the country went into lockdown for two months.

-In part, the higher numbers are being driven by more widespread testing.
-The county has increased its capacity to test by six times since the spring, according to Reuters, and big cities, in particular, are testing on a large scale.
+The higher numbers are in part driven by more widespread testing.
+The country has increased its testing capacity by 6 times since the spring, according to Reuters, and big cities, in particular, are testing on a large scale.

 While experts note that deaths and hospitalizations lag behind cases, so far France hasn’t seen the number of deaths reach anything close to the numbers seen in the spring.